BOW

 The BOW Software Development Kit (SDK) is a set of tools which enable you to interact with the BOW framework using your preferred language.
 Using the SDK you can:

-• Establish a connection with a robot.
+- Establish a connection with a robot.

-• Create, populate and send BOW messages to control the robot.
+- Create, populate and send BOW messages to control the robot.

-• Receive BOW messages from the robot.
+- Receive BOW messages from the robot.

-For a more in depth introduction to the SDK see the SDK introduction page.
+For a more in depth introduction to the SDK, see the SDK Introduction Page

 The Data Message

-The BOW message is a unique data structure which is capable of representing any robot, regardless of form factor or capability.
+The BOW message is a unique data structure that is capable of representing any robot, regardless of form factor or capability.
 This means that your application is able to control any robot without the need to rewrite your code or spend days understanding the nuances of each robot you want to interact with.
 By breaking the capabilities of all robots down into individual human-centric modalities (e.g. vision, speech, proprioception, etc...), the message allows you to intuitively gather data from and control any robot.